linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Lecture Notes Full/Advanced Financial Analysis Full.md

 - Gauge value of current operations
 - Easy to capitalize consensus earnings forecast

-If consensus is  $1.50 per share and PE ratio for peer group is 20, then share price should be around$ 30
+If consensus is  \$1.50 per share and PE ratio for peer group is 20, then share price should be around\$ 30

 What is key for this valuation?